Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Asymptotics and Intervals

-\section{Asymptotics and intervals}
+\section{Asymptotics and Intervals}

-Consider a sequence of subpopulations, $U^{(b)}$, with $b=1,...,B$ \citep{brewer1979,isaki_fuller82}, where each subpopulation $U^{(b)}$ consists of $1 \leq n_b < \infty$ units.
-The $B$ subpopulations are collected into a population of $N_B =\sum_{b=1}^B n_b$ units, which we shall label $U_B$, and estimates are produced using values from this population.
-To define a notion of asymptotic growth, we let $B$ (and therefore $N$) tend to infinity, allowing for the design and exposure mapping to vary for each $U_B$.
+Consider a sequence of nested populations indexed by size $N$, $(U_N)$.
+To define a notion of asymptotic growth, we let $N$ tend to infinity, allowing for the experimental design to be reapplied anew to each $U_N$, subject to the conditions defined below \citep{brewer1979,isaki_fuller82}.
 Consistency and the asymptotic validity of Wald-type confidence intervals will then follow from restrictions on the growth process of the design and exposure mapping.